ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa7-draft/index.md

 over the whole table)

 You will use these to perform three interesting experiments.
-Your experiments should each have a workload, and an independent variable, and a dependent variable.
+Your experiments should each have a configuration, a workload, and an independent variable, and a dependent variable.
 Here are some examples, but you can pick anything you like:

 - Idea 1:
+    - Configuration: built-in `hashCode()` method, load factor 0.75, expansion factor 4
     - Workload: 10000000 uses of `set` with 1000000 different keys
     - Independent: initial capacity
     - Dependent: number of total collisions
 - Idea 2:
+    - Configuration: built-in `hashCode()` method, initial capacity 40, load factor 0.66
     - Workload: 10000000 sets as setup, followed by 10000 gets of existing keys
     - Independent: expansionFactor
     - Dependent: number of milliseconds for all the gets to complete

-One of your experiments _must_ involve changing the hash function from the default hashCode provided by Java.
+One of your experiments _must_ involve changing the hash function from the default hashCode provided by Java, by providing a non-`null` value for `hasher`.

 For each of the three experiments, provide a plot describing the data, and a few sentences about why it is interesting.
 You might discuss if you think the